-Wallet-Saving Perk: AARP and Veterans discounts (which aren't a given with every carrier) can be applied to eligible AT&T wireless plans.
+Wallet-Saving Perk: AARP and veterans discounts (which aren't a given with every carrier) can be applied to eligible AT&T wireless plans.

-|Senior Nation Plan||$29.99 per month||+200 anytime minutes
+|Senior Nation||$29.99 per month||+200 anytime minutes

-+ Unlimited mobile to mobile calling nationwide
++ Unlimited mobile-to-mobile calling nationwide

-+ 500 nights and weekends minutes
++ 500 night-and-weekend minutes

-|+ No roaming or long distance chargers (nationwide only) Additional minutes $0.45 each
+|+ No roaming or long distance charges (nationwide only); additional minutes $0.45 each

 + Eligible for basic phones only

-+ Includes voicemail, call forwarding, call waiting, conferencing and caller ID
++ Includes voice mail, call forwarding, call waiting, conferencing, and caller ID

-|AARP Discount||Save 10% on monthly service charges on qualifying wireless plans||+ Also save 15% on eligible accessories||+ Some of their unlimited data plans6 for smartphones might be eligible for this discount|
+|AARP Discount||Save 10% on monthly service charges on qualifying wireless plans||+ Save 15% on eligible accessories||+ Some of their unlimited data plans for smartphones might be eligible for this discount|

-|AT&T Unlimited 55+ (Florida Residents Only)||$60 per month for one line/$80 for two lines||+ Unlimited talk, text, and data (in the U.S. and Canada)||+ Free texting to 120 countries
+|AT&T Unlimited 55+ (Florida residents only)||$60 per month for one line or $80 for two lines||Unlimited talk, text, and data (in the U.S., Mexico, and Canada)||+ Free texting to 120 countries

-+ Auto fraud blocking and spam risk alerts
++ Auto fraud-blocking and spam-risk alerts

 + Must verify Florida residency and age eligibility in store only